 ⚠️ Notice that there are multiple tabs for displaying Squadron and Central smart contracts.
 Your goal is to complete the Central contract displayed in tab “Exercise”.

-2- Use a case operator to extract the entry point from contractInterfaceOpt if it exists (use temporary variable name ci in the case).
+2- Use a match operator to extract the entry point from contractInterfaceOpt if it exists (use temporary variable name ci in the Some).
 Otherwise throw an exception with error message “Entrypoint not found in contract Squadron” (and don’t forget to cast the exception in the right type).
 The extracted entry point must be stored in a variable called contractInterface.

 4- Send a transaction to the retrieved entry point of the Squadron contract.
 The transaction must point to the moduleResponse entrypoint of squadron contract and passing the right argument prepared in step 3.
 This transaction sends no money.
 The transaction is an operation type that you can store in a variable sendbackOperation.